Fall 2017 Recipients

 International Recruitment and Admission Team, MSU-Bozeman

-Megan, Yujian (Ivy) and David are the people who work behind the scenes to bring diversity to MSU's community.
+Megan, Yujian (Ivy) and David are the people who work behind the scenes to bring diversity

 They travel around the world to recruit talented students from different countries.
 They stay awake at night to be able to contact international overseas partners who live in totally different time zones.
 They are the first people we, international students, get to meet.
 They are culturally sensitive and understand the challenges that students from different countries may face and they try to make things easier for us.